AdnanSharique/fintax/Readme-shell.md

 1. **Navigate** to your Power BI workspace.

 2. **Click** on one of the dashboards you created.
-Eg. Woodgrove Executive dashboard June.
+Eg. Taxpayer Client Services Commissioner Dashboard Before.

 	![Navigate and Click.](media/updating-powerbi.png)